IcePlugins/IcePlugins.github.io/_posts/2018-3-20-MaxskillsButWithoutOverkill.markdown

 ---
 layout: post
 title: MaxskillsButWithoutOverkill
-description: 'A plugin that gives you maxskills but without the skills that you select.
+description: 'An Unturned plugin that gives you maxskills but without the skills that you select.
 Name is a meme, you can do it with any skill.'
 download: 'https://github.com/ExtraConcentratedJuice/MaxskillsButWithoutOverkill/releases'
 github: 'https://github.com/ExtraConcentratedJuice/MaxskillsButWithoutOverkill/'
 documentation_block: |